LabPresse/BNP-FRET/README.md

 https://julialang.org/

 Once the julia language has been installed, some essential julia packages are required to be added that help simplify linear algebra and statistical calculations, and plotting.
-To add these package via julia REPL, first enter the julia package manager by executing "]" command in the REPL.
+To add these packages via julia REPL, first enter the julia package manager by executing "]" command in the REPL.
 Then simply execute the following command to install all these packages at the same time.

 ```add Distributions LinearAlgebra Statistics Plots StatsPlots KernelDensity HDF5```